portus2001/amfoss-tasks/task-13/README.md

 #### Find the largest palindrome made from the product of two 3-digit numbers which is less than N

-* A for loop interates from 100 to 1000.
+* A for loop iterates from 100 to 1000.

 * Inside the loop, there is another loop which iterates from 100 to 1000,

-* The two loops are used to check whether multiplying the loop variables gets us a pallindrome.If it does,then it is appended to a list.
+* The two loops are used to check whether multiplying the loop variables gets us a palindrome.
+If it does, then it is appended to a list.

-* Then in another two nested for loops, we will check whether each element in the list is less than an inputted value by sorting the list and taking each element from the end of loop.
+* Then in another two nested for loops, we will check whether each element in the list is less than an inputted value by sorting the list and taking each element from the end of the loop.
 If it is less then we will print that element exit out of the loop.

 ### Problem-5